shivammathur/test-setup-php/README.md

 ### Windows

-Follow the steps under ""[Build your own PHP on Windows](https://wiki.php.net/internals/windows/stepbystepbuild)" to setup your build environment.
+Follow the steps under "[Build your own PHP on Windows](https://wiki.php.net/internals/windows/stepbystepbuild)" to setup your build environment.
 Before the compilation step, clone this repository to `[...]\php-src\ext\xz` and proceed.

 ```bat